-MAT-25 - A Survey of Mathematics 3 units UC, CSU
+MAT-25 - Mathematics for the Liberal Arts Student 3 units UC, CSU

-This is a survey course with selected topics from the history and development of mathematics, patterns and inductive reasoning, set theory and deductive reasoning, the real number system, algebra, geometry, probability, statistics, and problem solving.
-It is designed for students majoring in liberal arts, education or communication.
+A college-level survey course of selected topics from the history and development of mathematics, patterns and inductive reasoning, set theory and deductive reasoning, the real number system, algebra, geometry, probability, statistics, and problem solving.
+It is designed for students majoring in liberal arts, education, or communication.
 Calculators or computers may be used for selected topics.
 54 hours lecture.
 (Letter Grade, or Pass/No Pass option.)

-MAT-32 - Introduction to Symbolic Logic 3 units (Same as PHI-32)
+MAT-32 - Introduction to Symbolic Logic (Same as PHI-32)